gbrener/conda-shell/README.md

 conda-shell python=3.6 numpy=1.13 --run 'python -c "import numpy as np; print(np.__version__)"'
 ```

-With the same dependencies, this time a script:
+With the same dependencies, this is how we'd run a script:
 ```
 conda-shell python=3.6 numpy=1.13 --run 'python helloworld.py'
 ```

-Note that the second command reuses the conda environment created in the first command.
+Note that the second command finds the existing environment and reuses it.

 ### Interactive Shell